mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 });
 {% endhighlight %}

-There are two main parts of the snippet above:
+There are three main parts of the snippet above:

 - The way we take advantage of non-enumerable properties
 - The enumerable `_version` property
 - The way we update the version of the list once it has mutated

-The update method does not have to do something complex, it can only update the version property.
+The update method does not have to do something complex, it can only increment the version property.

 ## Benchmark Results